Mafaz03/ReditScraper/README.md

   <meta name="viewport" content="width=device-width, initial-scale=1.0">
 </head>
 <body>
-  <h1>ScrapeditDataset</h1>
+  <h1>Scrapedit</h1>

   <h2>Overview</h2>

-  <p>ScrapeditDataset is a Python class designed for scraping images from Reddit subreddits and creating PyTorch datasets.
+  <p>Scrapedit is a Python class designed for scraping images from Reddit subreddits and creating PyTorch datasets.
 It facilitates the collection of image data from various subreddits, allowing for easy integration into machine learning pipelines or data analysis projects.</p>

   <h2>Key Features</h2>